-But as Michael Jordan has proven by making $100 million per year from Nike, even at age 52, retiring from the sport doesn't mean you have to stop earning.
+But as Michael Jordan has proven by making $125 million per year from Nike, even at age 52, retiring from the sport doesn't mean you have to stop earning.
 It's unlikely to think that companies will stop asking LeBron to endorse things, even if he's not lighting it up on the court.

-That sense of what works and what doesn't would serve well in a coaching aspect.
 Prior to a few years ago, it'd seem absurd to think LeBron could earn a coaching gig as soon as he retired.
 But Jason Kidd, Derek Fisher and Steve Kerr have shown that you don't really need any coaching experience at all to move from player (or in Kerr's case, GM and broadcaster) right into the coach's chair.
 Kerr and Fisher both signed contracts worth five years and $25 million, though Fisher's had a few lines of fine print; with the way the Knicks are playing, he probably won't see that full $25 million.

 Though Fisher and Kerr have an absurd amount of rings between them, neither player was anywhere near as good as LeBron is on the court, so it's safe to think he'd also earn somewhere around $25 million over five years.
 Not all former players turn out to be great coaches, but if LeBron wanted to take that route, it'd add a little more money to his bank account.

 The biggest endorsement of all is LeBron's shoes, though.
 In May 2016, it was revealed that LeBron had signed a lifetime deal with Nike that will ultimately pay him around $1 billion.
 Today it is estimated that LeBron earns around $30 million per year from his shoe deal.
 That number will continue to climb into his retirement.